vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 Now, Force is that particular non-Substance (i. e.
 Quality) which stands as the reason of all causation.
 This is made evident both by Infer-

 *** An objection is raised; how can two or more infinites be conjoined, inasmuch as conjunction implies partition; but when there is partition or division, the substance cannot be infinite?
-This objection is met by saying that infinites are eternally conjoined and never brought about in time, and hence possible; and this is supported by the Reve- lations (Šruti).
+This objection is met by saying that infinites are eternally conjoined and never brought about in time, and hence possible; and this is supported by the Reve- lations (Śruti).
 The conjunction therefore is of the metaphysical, ideal, or spiritual description, and there- fore bears no analogy to physical or spatial conjunc- tions, except the mere fact of conjunction.
 What is meant is the co-substantiality of infinites; that is, two or more infinites can co-exist, their infinitiveness remaining unaffected.

 X.]